You are here: Home / What we do / Project news

 Nature in Newtown

-During the summer Community Connector, Shanti Pant hosted 'Nature in Newtown' -a free project exploring the natural environment in local Neighbourhood Newtown.
+During the summer Community Connector, Shanti Pant hosted 'Nature in Newtown' -a free project exploring the natural environment in local neighbourhood, Newtown.

 Following this project the ten-group members took part in a series of workshops to create short films inspired by 'nature'.
 The film making sessions were facilitated by Bristol-based filmmaker and Shanti Sherson and film-maker Jon Aitkin.